clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

      .. code-block:: console

-        Bundle containers-virt    (834 MB to install)
-            /usr/bin/kata-virtfs-lite-proxy-helper
-            /usr/bin/kata-runtime
-            /usr/bin/kata-qemu-lite-system-x86_64
-            /usr/bin/kata-qemu-lite-pr-helper
-            /usr/bin/kata-qemu-lite-ga
-            /usr/bin/kata-collect-data.sh
+        Bundle with the best search result:

+             containers-virt - Run container applications from Dockerhub in lightweight virtual machines

+        This bundle can be installed with:

+             swupd bundle-add  containers-virt

+        Alternative bundle options are

+             cloud-native-basic - Contains ClearLinux native software for Cloud

      .. note::

-        If your search of binaries does not produce results with a specific term, shorten the search term.
+        If your search does not produce results with a specific term, shorten the search term.
 For example, use *kube* instead of *kubernetes*.